skaldragon/JackKnife/README.md

 * Added Get-BetterNetstat to allow users to get Netstat information and Process ownership without the need to be Administrator
 # JackKnife Version 3.3.3
 * Updated Search-File to find Creation Timestamped files.
+# JackKnife Version 3.4
+* Added new Registry-Checker File to create and check registry locations and the ability to compare hashes to check for any changes.